TimnLyt/hood/README.md

 Team name: Team Hood
 <br/>
 This team will be recreating a resale application that will provide  a market place for sellers and buyers.

+## Project Explination
+Created an OfferUp clone for my Web App Development course.
+Using mainly JavaScript and some HTML/CSS.

 ## How to start
 * npm start on services